 Here’s a Pro Tip: The procedure needs to start with setting up the optimum temperature.
-We all know that in atmospheric pressure, water can only get hot before turning into steam.
+We all know that water can only get hot in atmospheric pressure before turning into steam.

 In that case, your substrates won’t get warmer than 100° C ever.
 So do not attempt to do this in boiling water.

 Now, fill your cooker with 1 inch or 2.5 cm of cold water and your mushroom substrates.
 It’s better to be in plastic bags.
 You will need enough water to cover the whole sterilization process.

 Close the lid set the temperature to maximum, and let the cooker pressure itself up.
 This step can take a longer period than other ones.
 The duration depends on the size of your cooker.